 As is the case with an individual’s time “down range,” the nature of one’s deployment also varies.
-I was proud of what I did for the Task Force, but at the end of the day I was a “Fobbit,” the term reserved for individuals who spent most of their time on a Forward Operating Base (FOB) instead of out engaging the enemy.
+I was proud of what I did for the Task Force, but at the end of the day, I was a “Fobbit,” the term reserved for individuals who spent most of their time on a Forward Operating Base (FOB) instead of out engaging the enemy.
 We got rocketed regularly, and someone chucked an RPG round our way in the early days of Iraq, but I never really felt that my life was in danger.
-I got shot at just enough to earn a Combat Action and four bronze stars—for merit, not valor—but I never even fired my own weapons in combat.
+I got shot at just enough to earn a Combat Action Badge and four bronze stars—for merit, not valor—but I never even fired my own weapons in combat.
 And that is how it should be; as a mid-rank intelligence officer in a national-level SOF Task Force, my hands belonged on a keyboard, not a trigger.

 Over the course of my career, I was assigned to the 5th Special Forces Group, the 160th Special Operations Aviation Regiment, and the Joint Special Operations Command and worked with most of the other major SOF units.
 But the Rangers were always my favorite unit to support.
 They were aggressive, disciplined, and highly professional.
 They were also constant and detail-oriented planners, which I especially appreciated during my time as an intelligence officer in the 160th.
 Over time, the Ranger Regiment became my favorite “unit I was never in.”

 The Ranger Regiment was in charge of the overall Task Force effort in Afghanistan during my last deployment there in 2009.
-Up to this point I had worked mainly with just the company and battalion-level Ranger leaders.
+Up to this point, I had worked mainly with just the company and battalion-level Ranger leaders.
 But this was the first time I worked with the highest level of the Regiment’s leadership, and they did not disappoint.
-The Regimental Commander I worked with at that time is now a three-star general, and the Regimental S2 that I worked directly for is a senior colonel.
+The Regimental Commander I worked with at that time is now a four-star general, and the Regimental S2 that I worked directly for is a senior colonel.
 The nature of my duties on that last deployment required regular interaction with the commander and several members of his staff, particularly the Regimental S2 and the Regimental Judge Advocate General.
 Although I was not “one of them,” I felt included and valued as a small part of the overall team.
 It was a good feeling.